NikitaGahoi/deep-learning-challenge/README.md

  - Hyperparameter tuning did not significantly improve performance.
  - Best accuracy achieved: 73.38%.
  - Even the Random Forest could predict the data with 71% accuracy.
- - Feature elimination or scaling resulted in a very minimal improvemnet in the accuracy
+ - Feature elimination or scaling resulted in a very minimal improvemnet in the accuracy.
  -